The Living Lab

 Results

 So far we are finding that children ages 8-11 years old will judge that apps should be able to do less with a user data’s than the user can.
 This includes sharing it with others and selling it.
 However, unexpectedly, children also think that people generally should not sell their data.
-We are exploring this finding further to see if its due to confusion on our task or truly reflects beliefs about the morality of selling one’s information.
+In a recent follow-up where we compared information to a song we found that children likely view selling information as unacceptable because they are worried about the safety risks.
+Overall, children at this age seem to have complex beliefs about what it means to share information and how safe it is to do different things with personal information.

 Social Media Sharing